Everything You Need to Know: Yoga On the Rocks – Denver, CO

 Get there early—don’t be like me.
 Tickets sold out in less than 24 hours.
 Luckily, I was able to get a ticket via resale on StubHub.
 The ticket was transferred to my AXS app a few weeks before my class.

-Where to stay and how to get there
+Where to Stay and How to Get There

 If you’re coming from out of town, like I did, flying into Denver was a breeze.
 I chose to stay in Centennial, CO, which is between Denver and Morrison, CO, where the Red Rock Amphitheater is located.
+We stayed at the Hilton Hampton Inn Denver Tech Center for a number of reasons but the biggest reason was because Taylor Swift was playing the same weekend and the majority of hotels were already booked in downtown Denver.

-I also highly recommend renting a car—the earlier, the better to ensure you get a great rate.
+I also highly recommend renting a car.
+The earlier, the better to ensure you get a great rate.
 I booked about four months in advance and got mine for less than $90 a day.
 There is no public transportation to the amphitheater.

 Thankfully, most people have Google or Apple Maps on their phones. 😉 It’s a straight shot to the amphitheater early in the morning, and it’s only a 30-minute drive.
 You won’t be the only one going, so just follow your map and all the other cars.